Azure/cadl-ranch/.changeset/proud-steaks-smile.md

 "@azure-tools/cadl-ranch-specs": patch
 ---

-- Add specs for inheritance models with or without discriminator.
+Add specs for inheritance models with or without discriminator.
-- Add specs for dictionary.